The goal of texasbar.com is to provide a rich array of information

 Information collected from both members and the public

-Server log information: When you visit Texasbar.com or any other website, you are identifiable as a unique number, called an IP address.
+Server log information: When you visit texasbar.com or any other website, you are identifiable as a unique number, called an IP address.
 Your IP address is automatically collected in server logs.
-We use this information to help diagnose problems with our server and to analyze server traffic to learn which pages on Texasbar.com receive more or fewer visitors.
+We use this information to help diagnose problems with our server and to analyze server traffic to learn which pages on texasbar.com receive more or fewer visitors.
 This information is anonymous and cannot be traced back to a specific individual.
-The server log also can tell us which browser you are using (i.e. Internet Explorer or Netscape), and the name of the website that referred you to our site. (i.e., if you were visiting the Dallas Bar Association website and clicked on a link to Texasbar.com, you were "referred" through the Dallas Bar site).
+The server log also can tell us which browser you are using (i.e. Internet Explorer or Safari), and the name of the website that referred you to our site. (i.e., if you were visiting the Dallas Bar Association website and clicked on a link to texasbar.com, you were "referred" through the Dallas Bar site).

 Access to some services is protected by a password.
 We recommend that you not divulge your password to anyone.

 Certain features of texasbar.com allow attorneys to request updates to their membership information, including their address, telephone numbers, and email addresses.
 Attorneys should be aware that certain member information, regardless of whether it is submitted via texasbar.com, is subject to the Texas Public Information Act.
 This act requires the State Bar to disclose this information upon request.
 Because of this requirement, this information may be obtained by commercial vendors.
 Attorneys can limit the information they provide to the State Bar Membership Department as long as the Bar has at least one address on file so that mandatory compliance materials can be mailed to and reach the attorney.
 An attorney may choose not to provide a home address, phone number, fax number, or email address.
 To contact the State Bar Membership Department, email email@example.com or call (800)204-2222, Ext.
 1383.